Admission & Financial Aid

 Repeated courses are counted in the “hours attempted” calculation for financial aid purposes.
 The repeat grade is treated in the cumulative GPA.
 Students are eligible to repeat a course regardless of whether or not they receive a failing grade during the first attempt.
 According to Federal and State Regulations, students are allowed to repeat coursework as long as the student has not previously passed the course and meet Satisfactory Academic Progress.
 A passed course is considered any grade higher than an “F” or its equivalent.
 Once a student passes the course, he/she can only receive Federal and/or State funds to repeat the course one more time.
 Eligibility for repeat coursework is monitored at the time of awarding and again prior to disbursing funds.

 Audit courses are not counted in the “hours attempted” calculation for financial aid purposes.
-Students do not earn any academic credit and may not receive financial aid for these courses since they are not going towards a degree program.
+Students do not earn any academic credit and may not receive financial aid for these courses since they are not going toward a degree program.

-Maximum Time Frame – The Satisfactory Academic Progress policy also contains a maximum timeframe component which specifies that the number of credit hours for which a student may receive federal financial aid may not exceed 150% of the credit hours required to complete their degree program at CUC.
+Maximum Time Frame – The Satisfactory Academic Progress policy also contains a maximum timeframe component which specifies that the number of credit hours for which a student may receive federal financial aid may not exceed 150 percent of the credit hours required to complete their degree program at CUC.
 Since the minimum number of credit hours needed to complete the bachelor’s degree is 128 hours, students may not receive financial assistance upon attempting more than 192 credit hours.
 Undergraduate students are normally expected to complete their degree program by the end of four years of full-time study.
 Therefore, students will lose their federal financial aid eligibility after six years of full-time enrollment (4 x 150% = 6).
-Students need to complete an average of 10.667 credits per semester (not including summer or non-CUC hours) in order to complete within 6 years (maximum time frame).
+Students need to complete an average of 10.667 credits per semester (not including summer or non-CUC hours) in order to complete within six years (maximum time frame).
 Credits transferred into CUC are included as credits attempted for SAP purposes.
 Students completing a second bachelor’s degree are subject to the maximum timeframe component for undergraduate study.
 They must complete their program within a total of 192 attempted credit hours.
-Students who are double majoring or changing majors are also subject to the maximum timeframe component and must not exceed 150% of the credit hours required to complete their degree program at CUC.
-Students in degree programs exceeding 150% of the credit hours required to complete their degree program and/or enrolled in a second bachelor’s degree may appeal to the Director of Financial Aid for an extension, if necessary.
-In addition, grades of “W” are counted in attempted credit hours and counted towards the maximum time frame.
+Students who are double majoring or changing majors are also subject to the maximum timeframe component and must not exceed 150 percent of the credit hours required to complete their degree program at CUC.
+Students in degree programs exceeding 150 percent of the credit hours required to complete their degree program and/or enrolled in a second bachelor’s degree may appeal to the Director of Financial Aid for an extension, if necessary.
+In addition, grades of “W” are counted in attempted credit hours and counted toward the maximum time frame.
 Remedial courses do not earn any credit and therefore are not included in the student’s grade point average.
 However, they are or are not considered in the maximum timeframe component.
 Pass/fail courses do earn credit and therefore are included in the attempted hours and maximum timeframe, but are not included in the grade point average.

 WHAT HAPPENS IF A STUDENT DOES NOT MEET THE SATISFACTORY ACADEMIC PROGRESS REQUIREMENTS?